By now you’d have heard of Simon Sinek and the power of WHY.

 Their beliefs sent a ripple throughout the world, attracting people who believed what they believed.

-He goes on to say: the goal is not to do business with everybody who needs what you have.
+Simon concludes The goal is not to do business with everybody who needs what you have.
 The goal is to do business with people who believe what you believe.

-Once you know your WHY, it drives everything you do – from who you hire, to how you communicate and make decisions.
+Once you know your WHY, it drives everything you do: from who you hire, to how you communicate and make decisions.

 But here’s the deal – many of us big-hearted entrepreneurs know that.

 We’re driven by our sense of purpose and feel our WHY deep in our bones.
+We know our “backstory,” the thing that fuels us to do something that matters.

 Jonathan Fields calls it “story blindness”.